Sober October 2019 and Dry January 2020 attracted over 4 million challengers. Were you one of them?

 5. You Will Boost Your Immune System

 Never more than at the moment we are conscious of keeping our immune system healthy.

 Research shows that alcohol can have a detrimental effect on our immune system by negatively effecting our infection fighting cells.

 These are just some of the reported benefits of taking a break from alcohol but may not be that easy to do with 30 percent of Dry January challengers not making it past 10th January.

 There is no need however to struggle alone if you would like to take a break and discover some benefits for yourself.

 I would be happy to chat.
-Why not email me to see what they are for you.
+Why not book a call and I can help you me see what they are for you.